Framer

 - Save the tag

-Part 4: SPA Page Tracking
+Part 4: SPA Page and Event Tracking

-Create a Page Tracking Tag
+Create a Page and Event Tracking Tag

 - In GTM, create another Custom HTML tag

-- Name it "Dreamdata Framer Page Tracking"
+- Name it "Dreamdata Framer Tracking"

 - Add the following script: